hokus15/home-assistant-config/README.md

 .\ci\check-home-assistant.ps1 -Version 2026.8.1,stable
 ```

 The script validates the local working tree, not the remote `master` branch.
-It creates a temporary `.tmp-ha-ci/` directory, copies the Git-tracked `config/` files into it, replaces real secrets with `secrets.fake.yaml`, creates the camera directory expected by the configuration, normalizes camera paths for the container, and runs:
+It creates a temporary `.tmp-ha-ci/` directory, copies tracked and untracked non-ignored `config/` files into it, replaces real secrets with `secrets.fake.yaml`, creates the camera directory expected by the configuration, normalizes camera paths for the container, and runs:

 ```powershell
 python -m homeassistant --config ./config --script check_config
 ```

-Because files are selected with `git ls-files config`, modified tracked files are included, but brand-new files are ignored until they are added to Git with `git add`.
+New configuration files are included without staging them.
+Ignored files are excluded.

+Run the security behavior tests with `./ci/check-security.ps1`.
+They exercise the Home Assistant scripts and automations with simulated Telegram/device services and test video processing with FFmpeg.
+They do not connect to the live installation or send notifications.
+The same tests run in CI for both Home Assistant versions.

 ## Maintenance Conventions